The New Zealand Medical Journal

 The New Zealand Medical Journal (NZMJ) is a peer-reviewed medical journal.
-It is the official journal of the New Zealand Medical Association.
+It is owned by the Pasifika Medical Association Group (PMAG) and was formerly the official journal of the New Zealand Medical Association.

 Description

 The NZMJ was established in September 1887 by the New Zealand Branch of the British Medical Association.
 The present editor-in-chief is Frank Frizelle.
 The journal is a member of the International Committee of Medical Journal Editors.
-It has been published online since July 2002, was a key asset of the New Zealand Medical Association (NZMA) up until the 8th of July 2022, when the parent body, NZMA services, was put into liquidation.
+It has been published online since July 2002, was a key asset of the New Zealand Medical Association (NZMA) up until the 8 July 2022, when the parent body, NZMA services, was put into liquidation.
 It is now owned by the Pasifika Medical Association Group (PMAG).
 The journal publishes editorials, original articles, case reports, viewpoint, and letters.
 There is a four-tier system of subscriber access, with articles older than six months and abstracts being open access.